 The Second Cohort for our leadership development programme designed specifically for senior leaders in the advice sector is now fully booked.
 The programme not only seeks to nurture individual leadership talent, but also wishes to equip leaders with the expertise to develop innovative, sustainable organisations, and to be a catalyst for positive change across the wider sector.

 The approach of this programme reflects funders’ exceptional regard for the commitment and achievements of the sector, and their desire to support the sector to realign and achieve continuity, consistency and clarity following the disruption of unprecedented funding cuts in recent years.

 Because this programme seeks to be a catalyst for positive change in organisations and across the sector as a whole, it has been specifically designed for those who are at the top of their organisations with the greatest influence:

 - For chief executives (i.e. the most senior employees who are directly accountable to their boards), and senior leaders (i.e. those who report to chief executives) who manage teams of staff.

 - Who work in voluntary sector organisations that can demonstrate a history & commitment to the provision of independent advice on social welfare law, and that employ a lawyer or someone undertaking complex legal case work.

 - From a range of lived experiences and backgrounds, from a broad range of types and sizes of organisation across England & Wales.

 Free For You To Attend

-This 12 month programme starts late May 2017 and is free to attend, with the cost of your accommodation and national travel covered too, so the only major investment is your time and commitment.
-It starts in late May 2017, and is limited to 25-30 places this year.
+This 12 month programme started late May 2017 and is free to attend, with the cost of attendees' accommodation and national travel covered too, so the only major investment is their time and commitment.
 Alumni from the first Cohort will participate in events too.

 We have received excellent feedback from previous attendees on our leadership development programmes: